Bhuvneshwar-git/SoC_Codes/README.md

 ## Week 4 onwards
 * PyTorch
 * Topics covered :
-  - Introduction to PyTorch: Began working with the PyTorch framework for building and training neural networks more efficiently.

-  - Autograd: Learned PyTorch’s automatic differentiation system to compute gradients dynamically during backpropagation.
+  - Introduction to PyTorch: Transitioned from manual NumPy implementations to PyTorch, a deep learning framework that simplifies model development through pre-defined classes and methods, as well as GPU acceleration.

+  - Autograd: Explored PyTorch’s autograd system, which automatically computes gradients during the backward pass, eliminating the need for manual derivative calculations.

-  - nn.Module: Explored how to define custom neural network architectures by subclassing nn.Module.
+  - nn.Module: Learned to define custom neural networks by subclassing torch.nn.Module, organizing model architecture and parameters in a structured and reusable way.

+  - Dataset and DataLoader: Used torch.utils.data.Dataset and DataLoader to manage large datasets efficiently—automating batching, shuffling, and parallel loading during training.

-  - Neural Network Pipeline: Implemented the full training pipeline including model definition, loss computation, optimizer usage, and training loop.
+  - Neural Network Pipeline: Built a complete training workflow involving model instantiation, forward pass after segregating the training data into batches, loss computation (using predefined loss functions like CrossEntropyLoss), optimizer setup (e.g., Adam, SGD), and backward propagation using loss.backward() and optimizer.step().

-  - Dataset and DataLoader: Learned how to implement abd utilize PyTorch’s utilities to load and batch data efficiently for training.
+* Resource : PyTorch playlist by CampusX

 Note: Description and explainations of individual topics have been included in the python noteboos.

-* Resource : PyTorch playlist by CampusX